guiruha/WebScrapingUOC/README.md

 ## How to run the project

-For the moment you can start the project from the beginning using the following command:
+You can start the process from the beginning using the following command:

 ```shell
 $ python source/runScraper.py str(checkin_date) str(checkout_date) str(city) int(nºadults) int(nºchildren) int(nº rooms)